Power Your Business with the Best of the Web

 What is SaaS?

+SaaS facilitates remote application hosting and delivery, making this the key advantage of SaaS: painless application access.
 SaaS customers have no hardware or software to buy, install, maintain, or update.
-Access to applications is easy: You just need an Internet connection.
+Access to applications is easy—you just need an Internet connection.

 A good way to understand the SaaS model is by thinking of a bank, which protects the privacy of each customer while providing service that is reliable and secure—on a massive scale.
 A bank’s customers all use the same financial systems and technology without worrying about anyone accessing their personal information without authorization.